patelkunal/jekyll-poc/_posts/2025-06-26-welcome-to-jekyll.markdown

 ---
-layout: default
+layout: post
-title: "Welcome to Jekyll!"
+title: "Welcome to Jekyll with Simplex Theme!"
 date: 2025-06-26 00:00:00 +0000
-categories: jekyll update
+category: [jekyll, update]
+author: kunal
 ---

-# Welcome to Jekyll with Minimal Theme!
+# Welcome to Jekyll with Simplex Theme!

-This is your first post using Jekyll with the pages-themes/minimal theme.
-This theme provides a clean, simple design that's perfect for GitHub Pages.
+This is your first post using Jekyll with the **Simplex** theme.
+This modern theme provides a clean, beautiful design that's perfect for GitHub Pages, with built-in support for dark mode and mobile responsiveness.

 ## What's included

 This Jekyll setup includes:

-- **Minimal Theme**: A clean, responsive design from GitHub's official themes
+- **Simplex Theme**: A modern, responsive design with light/dark mode support
 - **GitHub Pages Support**: Optimized for GitHub Pages hosting
+- **Category System**: Organize your posts by categories
+- **Author Profiles**: Support for multiple authors with photos
+- **Image Lightbox**: Beautiful image viewing experience
 - **SEO Optimization**: Built-in SEO tags and sitemap generation
-- **Responsive Design**: Looks great on desktop and mobile devices
+- **Responsive Design**: Looks great on desktop, tablet, and mobile devices

 ## Getting Started